Nukesor/gitalizer/README.md

 # Gitalyzer

 This program is a combination of a Github data aggregator and a basic analysis tool.
-The purpose of this program is to show the possible dangers of performing data mining on simple git meta data.
+The purpose of this program is to show the possible dangers of performing data mining on git meta data.

 This program is not written to be used in a malicious way!
 Please just don't do it.
 I rather want people to understand, that somebody else might use it this way and that they might even be already doing it.

 The original idea was to add a web interface on top of everything, but there wasn't enough time in the scope of my thesis for this.
-Thereby don't be surprised to find a basic flask layer in between all the code.
+Thereby don't be surprised to find a basic flask layer on the bottom of everything.
-Removing it shouldn't be too hard, I'll probably refactor the structure in the future.
+But I still like the idea of serving result sets via API and dynamically rendering everything in the browser.

 ## Installation:

+- Make sure you have Python 3.6 and `virtualenv` installed
-- If you are on Arch-Linux, run the `bin/setup.sh` script.
+- Run the `bin/setup.sh` script.
-- Install following packages:
+- Install following packages.
+They are required for various analysis or visualizations:
     1. proj
     2. geos
     3. agg